-Our main interests are medicinal, & this book does contain some medicinal recipes but she doesn't really add much depth compared to other (better) books.
+My main interests are medicinal, & this book does contain some medicinal recipes but she doesn't really add much depth compared to other (better) books.
 While you can throw together some ingredients safely, others have much greater risks & the author should have done a better job stressing this to the reader.
-This is especially important for first timers who might not grasp just how important it is to follow certain safety guidelines.
-Many recipes are so fragile the author recommends keeping the in the refrigerator & using the product up in less than a week.
-These products easily spoil & can become contaminated very easily.
+This is especially important for beginners who might not grasp just how important it is to follow certain safety guidelines.
+Many recipes are so fragile the author recommends keeping them in the refrigerator & using the product up in less than a week.
+These products are quick to spoil & can become contaminated very easily.
 As the reader you must use common sense & know not to put wet fingers for example into a product otherwise you have just increased it's likelihood of spoiling.
 Other recipes require constant shaking along with refrigeration prior to use.
 If you understand proper handling & don't mind making certain items often, then this is not a big deal.
 If on the other hand, you are pressed for time & don't understand proper handling, you could have a real problem on your hands esp. if you decide to give or sell the items.

-Personally we feel Rosemary Gladstar's Herbal Recipes for Vibrant Health: 175 Teas, Tonics, Oils, Salves, Tinctures, & Other Natural Remedies for the Entire Family & Healthy at Home: Get Well and Stay Well Without Prescriptions are much better choices.
+Personally I feel Rosemary Gladstar's Herbal Recipes for Vibrant Health: 175 Teas, Tonics, Oils, Salves, Tinctures, & Other Natural Remedies for the Entire Family & Healthy at Home: Get Well and Stay Well Without Prescriptions are much better choices.

 On a final note, this book is not bad if you are already experienced.
 The book is chock full of beautiful full color photos giving the reader many ideas for gift giving &/or marketing.

 Whatever you do, make sure you get a more informative book prior to this book so that you can get a proper education regarding making your own products at home.

 You may also like:

 Book Corner Quick Links

 Links to the books I've read & reviewed for your convenience!